NGC 2964

-NGC 2964 is an intermediate spiral galaxy located in the constellation Leo.
-It is located at a distance of circa 60 million light years from Earth, which, given its apparent dimensions, means that NGC 2964 is about 60,000 light years across.
+NGC 2964 is an intermediate spiral galaxy located in the constellation of Leo.
+It is located at a distance of about 60 million light years from Earth, which, given its apparent dimensions, means that NGC 2964 is about 60,000 light years across.
 It was discovered by William Herschel on December 7, 1785.

+Characteristics

 There is evidence that the galaxy has a weak bar running across the minor axis of the galaxy.
 The galaxy has four spiral arms, two emerging from ansae at each end of the bar and the others emerging near the centre of the bar, with the arms emerging from the ends of the bar being of higher surface brightness.
 All but the west arm have knotty appearance.
 The outer parts of the galaxy present twisted stellar kinematics, but otherwise the rotation is quite regular.

 Spiral dust lanes have been observed running towards the centre, where star formation possibly takes place.
 A circumnuclear ring observed in [OIII]/H-beta could be the site of active star formation.
 Another indication of a nuclear star forming ring is the detection of double peaked carbon monoxide emission lines.
 The central region of the galaxy has a stellar population of young-intermediate age, probably created by constant starburst activity that lasted for about 5 billion years.
 The total star formation rate of NGC 2964 is estimated to be about 4 per year.